abrudz/Stencil/README.md

 ### Code
 This describes what shall be returned for each neighbourhood.
 It is the body (i.e. without outer curcly braces) of a dfn left operand to
 `⌺`.
-See the `⌺` documentation for more information about the operator, see [its ducumentation](http://help.dyalog.com/16.0/Content/Language/Primitive%20Operators/Stencil.htm).
+For more information about the `⌺` operator, see [its documentation](http://help.dyalog.com/16.0/Content/Language/Primitive%20Operators/Stencil.htm).

 Stencil provides some shortcuts not available to with original `⌺`.
 All identifiers are expected to be single-letter, and no spaces are needed to separate them, i.e. `me` is equivalent to `m e`.
 The following values are pre-defined: used for every dimension.
 If no size is given, `3` will be used in every dimensize in.